General Terms and Conditions of the organiser

 6. Image and sound recordings on the event site

-6.1 Only small cameras and mobile phones with a camera function are permitted on the festival site subject to the condition that these are only intended for personal and not commercial use.
-Reflex cameras, cameras with zoom lenses or with any type of video function are not permitted.
-Video cameras and audio recording devices of all types, such as tape recorders, MP3 recorders and dictation devices are also prohibited.
+6.1 Only small cameras and mobile phones with camera functionality are permitted on the festival site, subject to the condition that these are only intended for personal and not commercial use.
+In particular, therefore, SLR cameras, cameras with zoom lenses or with any type of video functionality are not permitted.
+Video cameras and audio recording devices of any kind, such as tape recorders, MP3 recorders and dictation devices are also prohibited.